 Why the Owner Chose Lone Pine, CA, USA:

 Thanks to a college friend and a modest legacy from my mother, I was able to purchase this cabin near Lone Pine, perfectly situated an easy 3 1/4 hour-drive north of Los Angeles.
-My two kids--a son and daughter, now both in college--also like to bring their friends to experience the great outdoors here.
 With it's stupendous view it felt like an opportunity that comes around only once.
 For years I have told anyone who will listen that I'd sooner sell my main residence in the L.A. area than my little cabin in Lone Pine's Alabama Hills!
 (And this actually came to pass when I recently down-sized in town, in part so I could keep the cabin.)

 The Unique Benefits at this Cabin:

 There is nothing pretentious, precious, or grand about this 850 square-foot cabin--though it was sensitively designed as a Modernist retreat by a schooled designer--and one only needs to look outside to see what makes this place truly special.
 Because the view to the west is across public lands that cannot be developed, and because the weather cooperates much of the time, the pristine vistas of the mountains come as a humbling and reliable gift to those wise and adventurous enough to seek it out.

 - Primary: +001 213-400-1292 My cell: day or night.

 - Click Here to see All My Rental Listings

 Morning alpenglow on the the summits (view from living room window).

 View past south end of cabin, looking towards mountains.